jedschneider/puzzlenode/hawaii_blue/README.md

 ## Running the code

-You need the json-pure gem for parsing the JSON
+You need the json_pure gem for parsing the JSON

-    gem install json-pure
+    gem install json_pure

 In order to run the specs you need RSpec 2.x